A Simple Guide to Starting a Vegan Diet

 Let’s get the facts on the vegan diet.

 A vegan diet is one that requires you to strip all and any animal products from your diet and lifestyle.
 This means no meat, dairy, eggs, or animal flavors of any kind.
 And no leather or fur!

 Starting a vegan diet for many people can be a challenge ‒ not because there are no food choices, but because it is unknown and new territory that many people have never been taught about.
 Our food choices become habits and as you know, habits can be hard to break.

 If you’ve been wondering how you could get started with a vegan diet, here is an easy guide to help you.

 Start At a Comfortable Pace

 Don’t be hard on yourself or give up just because you slip up!
-If you sneak a piece of bacon or cheese, that doesn’t mean you can’t go back to being a vegan.
+If you sneak a piece of cheese or milk chocolate here and there, that doesn’t mean you can’t go back to being a vegan.
 It’s hard at first, especially when no one else in your household is sticking to a vegan diet.
 Temptation can be everywhere, but it does get easier to stick to it.

 Load Up on Fruits and Veggies